Want to know how to print printables & instant downloads and have it come out looking like fine art?

 Recently, I’ve started to create printable art, and it’s prompted me to wanna help others when it comes to printing this type of art.

 I want you to have the best possible experience printing out your designs so I have put together this in-depth guide to printing printables to help troubleshoot any problems that may arise.

 Here are a few things you need to know before printing:

 A printable is a digital download in the form of art, graphic designs, and even text.
 You can download them from a website and print from your own computer.
 Some examples of printables are: cards, art prints, clip art, digital stamps, calendars, stickers, and entire art projects.
 What’s great about them is they are usually inexpensive and sometimes even free!

-Q What makes the image of the printable you download different from the image you see on the website?
+Q What makes a printable different from the images you see on websites?

 There’s a huge difference!
 Even if the image on a website looks identical to the image you print out, the difference is in the size of the resolution.
 Images used on websites are set at a low resolution, which is necessary for quick loading time for websites.
 Image resolutions used online are typically set to 72 dpi (dots per inch) however, this is not good for printing.
 For printing you want a high resolution.
 The standard for printing on paper (or any material) is 300 dpi.
 Anything below 300 dpi the image quality of the print will turn out poor.

 Bottom line, if you want to print an image from the internet, make sure it’s 300 dpi.

 Q What is the difference between a PDF, JPEG, and PNG file extension?